This post contains affiliate links. As an Amazon Associate we earn from qualifying purchases — at no extra cost to you.

 - Personal talismans: a compass, old map, or vintage watch.

-Hang a curtain or bead strands to “hide” the nook.
-Instant secret lair energy.
+Hang a curtain or bead strands to “hide” the nook, and you get instant secret-lair energy.

 6. Hang Art That Looks Like Lore